animegrimoire/animegrimoire/user-specific/Legendary Aurora/source-specific/README.md

 #### Batch:
 ```
-for file in *.mkv; do animegrimoire-dmonhiro "$file" 'Girly Air Force'
+for file in *.mkv; do animegrimoire-dmonhiro "$file" 'Girly Air Force'; done
 ```